-Collaboration with Peers and Family Members: At least every six months, the Contractor's OIFA shall meet with a broad spectrum of peers, family members, and providers including PROs and FROs, advocacy organizations, and or any other individuals that have an interest in participating in improving the system.
-The purpose of these meetings is to gather input; discuss issues, identify challenges and barriers, problem-solve, share information, and strategize ways to improve or strengthen the service delivery system.
+Collaboration with Peers and Family Members: At least every six months, the Contractor's OIFA shall meet with a broad spectrum of peers, family members, and providers including PROs and FROs, advocacy organizations, and or any other individuals that have an interest in creating system enhancements.
+These meetings will be utilized to gather input, identify challenges and barriers, share information, and strategize ways to strengthen the service delivery system.
 The Contractor and shall invite OIFA to participate at these meetings.